 - Construction Administration 20% of Architectural Fees – Can Range 20% – 30%

 Architectural Fee Breakdown will vary on project specific needs and project type.
-For example if a client requests multiple design options, a physical model, and 3D renderings the Schematic Phase may be a bit higher than normal.
-As well different architecture firms may propose a different fee breakdown on the architectural design phases.
+If a client requests multiple design options, a physical model, and 3D renderings, for example, the Schematic Phase may be a bit higher than normal.
+Different architecture firms may propose a different fee breakdown on the architectural design phases.

 Phases of Design Video Explanation